specado/specado/docs/README.registry.md

 ```

 The constructor accepts either a friendly provider name or a spec path.
 Optional fields on `ClientOptions` include `model`, `providersDir`, `watch`, and `audit`.
+The package bundles YAML support, so `.yaml` prompts work out of the box.

 ---